callbacked/keyless-gpt-wrapper-api/README.md

 **Note:** I know it works with the Continue.dev VSCode extension and Ollama Open Web UI, have not tested it on anything else, so YMMV

-In my time making this API I found some limitations from using the DuckDuckGo Python Library:
+In my time making this API I found some limitations from interacting with DuckDuckGo's AI chat:

 1. Cannot send images

     1a.
-Havent figured this one out yet
+Havent figured this one out yet (probably never will)

-3. Context length for a given conversation session is up to 20k characters, this is because your conversation history is appended in each message you send.
-DuckDuckGo Chat's frontend does something similar but without sacrificing on character length (don't know how), because each message is treated as a new chat session for what I assume is for privacy reasons.

-    2a.
-As a way to work within the bounds of this, the messages are compressed by removing whitespace in order to retain more characters.
-Giving it a "lengthier" context.
-Once you approach the context limit, old messages start getting pruned from its context.

 *Do not expect frequent updates, I'll be using this until it breaks pretty much.*